JoVictorNunes/express-swagger-documentation/README.md

 # Swagger Documentation

-> A simple application that shows how we can documentating RESTful API's developed with Express by using Swagger to auto-generate a documentation UI.
+> A simple application that shows how we can documentating a RESTful API by using Express and Swagger to auto-generate a documentation UI.

 # :construction_worker: Installation